kestra-io/docs/content/docs/05.enterprise/rbac.md

 Note that Users and Groups don’t belong to namespaces, but their Roles can be limited to specific namespaces via Bindings (Access page).

-A `User` without `Admin` or `Super Admin` Role will not see the Administration and IAM views listing all Users, Groups, Service Accounts, Roles, and Bindings.
+A `User` without `Admin` access will not see the Administration views listing all Users, Groups, Service Accounts, Roles, and Access.
 They can change their own password, and adjust other settings such as theme, editor preferences, timezone, and a default namespace per tenant.
 The profiles bound to a tenant allow each user to save their preferences per tenant allowing configuring default preferences per environment.

 #### Forgot password (initiated by the user)